Simonson Brook (New Jersey): Course

+Simonson Brook passes under the Delaware and Raritan Canal in a double arch stone culvert constructed in the early 1830s.

+The brook passes under the Delaware and Raritan Canal through a double stone arch culvert constructed at the same time as the canal itself in the early 1830s.

 Simonson Brook is smaller than its fellow brooks, the Ten Mile Run and the Six Mile Run.
 Many of its stream beds are dry in summer.

 Accessibility

 Simonson Brook can be accessed by trails in the Griggstown Native Grassland Preserve, part of the Ten Mile Run Greenway.
 It also crosses several roads, such as Barbieri Court and Ridings Parkway.
 It is easily accessible at Canal Road.

 Animal life

 Simonson Brook has several slow spots which are home to frogs.
 It is characterized by deep pools in some tributaries which hold many fish.

 Terrain

 This stream is very rocky near its mouth, with broken slate covering the streambed.
 Occasional deep pools exist on the streambed.
 It is fed by periodic springs, making it dry up very easily when it is not raining.
 Fish have a difficult time living in the stream because it dries up often.